Polaris000/BlogCode/README.md

-# Code Examples from my blog posts
+# Code Samples from my blog posts

 This is a repository of code samples from my blogposts.
 I'm writing on Medium at the moment.
 You can find me [here](https://polaris000.medium.com).